 Some studies (Chalmers, 1997) have advanced three steps towards the direction of ascertaining the conscious states of individuals.
 The first person-subjective experience for Chalmers has been conceived as the starting point for determining who has consciousness.
-(I can observe my own consciousness) as captured in the thoughts of Rene Descartes, Corgito ergo sum "I think therefore I am".
-Here I can observe my own awareness.
-The second, you a different person from myself can verify that you are conscious by the applications and adoption of the same processes which aided my own confirmation.
-The hard and third step is the point where I can only assume that you are conscious.
-This is because I cannot know for certain that you are.
-When we make assumptions that other people are conscious, we do so based on indirect evidence: the fact that we human beings have many things in common, our brains and evolutionary processes for instance are remarkably the same, the DNA pattern etc, are all the same.
+(I can observe my own consciousness) as captured in the thoughts of Rene Descartes, Corgito ergo sum"I think therefore I am".
+Here an individual can observe their own awareness.
+The second person, one different from myself, is able verify that you are conscious by the applications and adoption of the same processes which aided other persons own confirmation.
+The hard and third step is the point where individuals can only assume that theyare conscious.
+This is because they cannot know for certain that the other person is.
+When we make assumptions that other people are conscious, we do so based on indirect evidence: the fact that human beings have many things in common, our brains and evolutionary processes for instance, our DNA pattern etc, are all remarkably the same.
 With so much in common, why not have a consciousness that is common to all as well?